alphagov/govuk-developer-docs/source/manual/dns.html.md

 GOV.UK Replatforming if you need to make a change and don't have access.

+You should also make sure that the following groups of people are aware before requesting any changes:
+- 2nd line (via email)
+- GOV.UK's Head of Tech and the lead technologists
+- The CDDO domains team (the lead technologists can contact them)

 2nd line should be notified of any planned changes via email.

 - `gov.uk.` is a top-level domain so it cannot contain a CNAME record